SolidOS/solidos/README.md

 ## 👩🏽‍💻 SolidOS technical intro

-Lets take a look at an architecture diagram of SolidOS:
+Let's take a look at an architecture diagram of SolidOS:
 ![SolidOS architectural overview](documentation/architecture.svg)

-As you can see, SolidOS is composed of serveral repositories:
+As you can see, SolidOS is composed of several repositories:

 - [rdflib.js](https://github.com/linkeddata/rdflib.js): Javascript RDF library for browsers and Node.js
 - [solid-logic](https://github.com/solid/solid-logic): core business logic of SolidOS